-Carbohydrates: Carbohydrates provide your body with energy, namely helping with brain and muscle function.
+Carbohydrates: Carbohydrates are the primary source of energy in your body, namely helping with brain and muscle function.

 Macronutrients vs micronutrients

-Micronutrients are needed in small amounts as they exist within macronutrients, as vitamins and minerals.
-This means that if you eat the recommended amount of each macronutrient, you will likely fulfil your necessary micronutrient intake in the process.
+Micronutrients are only needed in small amounts as they exist within macronutrients as vitamins and minerals.
+This means if you eat the recommended amount of each macronutrient, you will likely fulfil your necessary micronutrient intake in the process.

-How much of each macronutrient do you need?
+How much of each macronutrient do I need?

-There are general guidelines you can follow to ensure you’re eating the correct portions of each macronutrient.
-The recommended daily amounts are:
+There are general guidelines you can follow to ensure you’re eating the correct portions.
+The daily amounts recommended by Australia’s National Health and Medical Research Council recommended daily amounts are:

-Carbohydrates — or “carbs” — often get a bad rap when it comes to eating healthily, but without them, your body can’t function the way it should.
+Carbohydrates — or “carbs” — often get a bad rap when it comes to healthy eating, but without them, your body can’t function the way it should.

-Understanding what carbohydrates are, how they work in the body, and which carbohydrate-rich foods are healthy options will help you make more informed food choices, and support your overall health.
+Understanding what carbohydrates are, how they work, and which carbohydrate-rich foods are healthy options will help you make more informed choices while supporting your overall health.

 What are carbohydrates?

-Carbohydrates fall into two different categories: complex carbs and simple carbs — both contribute to bodily function in different ways.
+Carbohydrates fall into two different categories: complex carbs and simple carbs — both are important in different ways.